Competitive Sequential Screening: Model

 \paragraph{Information} In the first period, the consumer privately learns his \emph{type} $\g \in \G \coloneq [\ubar{\g}, \bar{\g}]$, where $\ubar{\g} < \bar{\g}$.
 The consumer's type $\g$ is drawn from a distribution $G$, which has continuous, strictly positive density $g \colon [\ubar{\g}, \bar{\g}] \to (0, \infty)$.
 In the second period, the consumer learns his position

-where $\e$ is a taste shock that is drawn independently of $\g$ from an integrable, full-support distribution $F$, which has continuous, strictly positive density $f \colon \R \to (0, \infty)$.
-Denote the set of consumer positions by $\Th = \R$.
+where $\e$ is a taste shock that is drawn independently of $\g$ from an integrable, full-support distribution $F$, which has continuous, strictly positive density $f \colon \R \to (0, \infty)$.\footnote{The independent components $\g$ and $\e$ both capture horizontal taste.
+By contrast, \citet[p.~616]{Ellison05} observes that in models with both vertical and horizontal heterogeneity, the conclusions can be sensitive to the common assumption that vertical and horizontal tastes are independent.} Denote the set of consumer positions by $\Th = \R$.
 Without loss, we assume $\E [\e] = 0$.
 Thus, $\E [ \th | \g ] = \g$, so the consumer's type $\g$ equals his expected position.
 We impose the following standing assumption on the densities $g$ and $f$.

 \begin{as}[Regularity] ~ \begin{enumerate} \item The density $g$ is log-concave. \item The density $f$ is log-concave and symmetric. \end{enumerate} \end{as}